- Search The Registry

-*Cecil Mack was born on this date 1873.
-He was a Black composer, lyricist and music publisher.
+*Cecil Mack was born on this date in 1873.
+He was a Black composer, lyricist, and music publisher.

 Born as Richard Cecil McPherson in Portsmouth, Virginia, he attended the Norfolk Mission School and Lincoln University in Pennsylvania (class of 1897) before leaving to go to New York City, where the 1900 Federal Census lists his occupation as a stenographer.

 Mack started writing song lyrics, beginning with "Good Morning, Carrie" in 1901.
-He co-founded the Gotham-Attucks Music Publishing Company in May 1905, in New York City; it was likely the first Black-owned music publishing company.
-Among Mack's next hits were the comically clever Please Let Me Sleep composed with William and Walker's music director, Tim Brymn, and The Little Gypsy Maid, written with Harry B. Smith and Will Marion Cook, who had already been making waves in the music world.
+He co-founded the Gotham-Attucks Music Publishing Company in May 1905 in New York City; it was likely the first Black-owned music publishing company.
+Among Mack's next hits were the comically clever Please Let Me Sleep, composed with William and Walker's music director, Tim Brymn, and The Little Gypsy Maid, written with Harry B. Smith and Will Marion Cook.
+They had already been making waves in the music world.
 In July 1906, an article in the New York Age refers to Mack as the company's "secretary and treasurer and general business director."
 In 1907 he wrote the lyrics for the musical The Black Politician.

-With the exception of one published work, which may have been a leftover from an earlier year, McPherson appears to have not written anything from 1917 through 1922.
-However, either the lure of the stage or requests from other composers put him back into world of music, and to no small effect either.
+Except for one published work, which may have been a leftover from an earlier year, McPherson appears to have not written anything from 1917 through 1922.
+However, either the lure of the stage or requests from other composers put him back into the world of music, and to no small effect.
 Paired up with younger writers in the early 1920s, Mack found renewed success when he co-wrote the Broadway musical Runnin' Wild with James P. Johnson in 1923.
 The key hit from that production, albeit more as an instrumental than a song, was part of the essential soundtrack of the so-called "Jazz Age" of the 1920s: The Charleston.